coderolls/coderolls-blog/_posts/git/2022-10-29-git-cheat-sheet.md

 git commit
 ```

-Above command will open a vim prompt to add a commit message title and commit message description.
+The above command will open a Vim prompt to add a commit message title and commit message description.

-If you want to commit without entering the vim prompt, use below command.
+If you want to commit without entering the vim prompt, use the below command.

 ```bash
 git commit -m "<commit-messaege-title>"